apache/directory-studio/README.md

 ### Preparation

+Update the copyright year, see <http://svn.apache.org/viewvc?rev=1807191&view=rev>
+for the list of files that need to be changed.

 Test the release build: rat check, javadoc and source jar generation, GPG signing, userguide generation

     mvn -f pom-first.xml clean install